 Next to that, you can apply styling by inserting custom CSS code into the Doc’s remarketing field in the Foleon Doc settings.
 Using CSS only applies if you insert the HubSpot form as an unstyled, raw HTML form — an option in HubSpot.

-⚠️ Any custom code that has been implemented is the responsibility of the creator.
+⚠️ Any custom code implemented is the responsibility of the creator.
 Although this feature is easy to use, ensure you know your custom code inside out.
-If you're not very experienced with coding, we don't recommend using this feature.
+We don't recommend using this feature if you're not experienced with coding.